-Skiing and snowboarding come in many forms, and though every Colorado resort offers a nice variety of terrain, each has its own flavor.
-Use this cheat sheet to find a slope fit for you.
+Skiing and snowboarding come in many forms, and though every Colorado ski resort offers a nice variety of terrain, each has its own flavor.
+Use this cheat sheet to find the slopes that might be the best fit for you.

 If You Like: Family-Friendly Groomers (wide, mogul-free runs)